 I recently installed a LaView camera system for some great clients of mine and what a nightmare it was.
-We went with a 6 camera 4k system that had decent reviews on Amazon.
+They selected the system before reaching out to me for recommendations and went with a 6 camera 4k system that had decent reviews on Amazon.
 The physical install of cameras and recording system went very smooth and all equipment was mounted, installed, and connected in around 4 hours.
 I then turned to what should have been the easy part… configuring the recorder and setting up remote viewing.

 First I tried quite a few LaView apps in the Google Play Store and connecting while on the same local network.
 The app that finally worked was “LaView NET”.
 I was finally able to get connected after more issues and begin to test the remote functionality.
 Now I need to set it up so that my clients can remotely view their cameras while they are away from home.
 It is advertised as a simple P2P solution that is as simple as scanning a QR code and getting connected.
 Would you guess that didn’t work either?
 After having no luck with their “P2P” system I finally configured dynamic DNS and forwarded ports to their recorder and was able to successfully connect remotely.
 While not being pleased with the interface and overall functionality it was somewhat usable although it was not fun.